jfehlig/LabsConf2020/JourneyToVMsInContainers.md

+# A Journey to VMs in Containers

-# Introduction: VMs on Kubernetes!
+## Introduction: VMs on Kubernetes!

 The rapid adoption of Kubernetes in the IT landscape has generated demand for the ability to run traditional virtualized workloads on Kubernetes clusters,